katur/blogsite/README.md

   (but can override by defining BLOG\_POSTS\_PER\_PAGE in settings).
 - Posts are truncated in the list view, defaulting to 500 characters (but can override by defining BLOG\_POST\_TRUNCATION\_FACTOR in settings).
-  TODO: an an option to disable truncation entirely
 - List-view of posts is sorted by reverse publication time.
-  TODO: add option to sort by number of views instead of time
-- Frequency of tags within a blog visualized with a tag cloud
 - The list of posts can be filtered by tag and/or author.
-  TODO: add date filter, search filter
-- TODO: RSS generator
+- Frequency of tags within a blog visualized with a tag cloud.
+- Each blog has an RSS feed (the feed includes all posts from the blog)

 ### Global features
 - Same website can have multiple blogs
 - Infrequent moderation tasks (creating a blog, adding authors) can be done through the Django admin interface.
 Such privileges should be restricted to site administrators.

+### Future features (not implemented yet)
+- image uploading
+- live Markdown rendering while editing a post
+- commenting (Disqus)
+- allow deleting posts by the author (make sure to cascade effects)
+- Markdown extension for image captions
+- add option to sort posts by popularity (number of views), instead of
+- add search term filter, and date filter.
+Refactor filtering so that each filter builds on the others that are already selected (e.g. so that tag cloud only reflects tags for the currently author selection)
+- sharing posts on social media
-- TODO: (maybe) show conglomeration of posts
+- show conglomeration of posts across blogs
+- better organize CSS so that styles are easier to customize
+- add an option to disable truncation entirely

 ## Requirements
 - Python version is specified in `runtime.txt`.
 - Database is in MySQL
 - Package dependencies are listed in `requirements.txt`.